The best Black Friday TV deals of 2018: Samsung, LG, Roku and more

 - Roku Ultra for $49.99 at Target (Save $50) — Black Friday only

-Over the next week and on Black Friday proper there are a few other deals that may be worth checking out, but most of the Black Friday ads from stores like Wal-mart and Best Buy feature deals that are already live above.
+Over the next week and on Black Friday proper there are a few other deals that may be worth checking out, but most of the Black Friday ads from stores like Wal-mart and Best Buy are out and we feel our top deals here are just better buys.

 We'll update this post as soon as we find any more deals worth highlighting throughout Black Friday and Cyber Monday, but if you want a deal on a TV, we think you're better off just buying one of the above now.